 The 2019 Summer Session focuses on programs held at The Children’s Museum of the Upstate-Spartanburg.
 Candidates must be available during the summer for a minimum of 4 volunteer shifts on Saturdays of their choice and for 1 camp volunteer shift on a Monday morning from 8:30 AM – 12:30 PM, which is the equivalent of a 16-hour commitment.
 Candidates must also be able to participate in volunteer development at one of two Leadership Nights, held on June 18th and July 30th from 5:00 PM-6:30 PM, at TCMU-Spartanburg.

 Candidates must complete the application process as well as provide their two references by the given deadlines to proceed to the interview session.
-The deadline for the online application and references is April 25th.
-The interview session for the High School Volunteer Leadership Program will occur on Tuesday, April 30th at 6:00 PM at the Greenville location, located at 300 College Street.
+The deadline for the online application and references is May 7.
+The interview session for the High School Volunteer Leadership Program will occur on May 9 at 6:00pm at TCMU-Spartanburg.
 Candidates must be available for the interview session to be considered for the program.
-Applicants will learn the final status of their applications in early May and attend orientation at the Greenville location.
+Applicants will learn the final status of their applications in early May and attend orientation at the Spartanburg museum.

 Due to limited space in the employee parking lot, candidates who are selected for the program will need to find parking when volunteering at the museum.
 The Magnolia Street Parking Garage is located on Magnolia Street, across from the museum.
 Validated parking is provided by the museum for the volunteer.